 b.
 No funds other than federal appropriated funds have been paid, and shall not be paid, to any person for influencing or attempting to influence an officer or employee of any agency in connection with the federal grant.
 The Superintendent shall complete and file Standard Form LLL "Disclosure Form to Report Lobbying" in accordance with its instructions for any payment or agreement to make payment to any lobbying entity for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with a covered Federal action.
 Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
-18. 8.
-The superintendent shall require that these assurances and certifications be included in the award documents for all sub-grantees.
-19. 9.
-Federal funds received under Covered Programs are used only to supplement and in no case supplant funds from non-federal sources.
-20. the construction of school facilities; and, in developing plans for construction, due consideration is given to excellence of architecture and design, compliance with the Americans with Disabilities Act and standards prescribed by the Secretary under Section 504 of the Rehabilitation Act of 1973 to ensure that facilities constructed with the use of federal funds are accessible to and usable by individuals with disabilities [GEPA, Sec.
+18. tendent shall require that these assurances and certifications be included in the ments for all sub-grantees.
+Yes T 19. ds received under Covered Programs are used only to supplement and in no int funds from non-federal sources.
+Yes • 20. the construct consideration Americans v 504 of the F t involves construction, the project is in compliance with state requirements for ction of school facilities; and, in developing plans for construction, due on is given to excellence of architecture and design, compliance with the with Disabilities Act and standards prescribed by the Secretary under Section Rehabilitation Act of 1973 to ensure that facilities constructed with the use of Is are accessible to and usable by individuals with disabilities [GEPA, Sec.
 436].
-21. 22.
-The local sc receipt of fe district (2 C. Yes ▼ district (2 C.F.R.
+Yes T 21. when such a ds received will not be used to acquire equipment (including computer software) acquisition results in a direct financial benefit to an organization representing the the school district or its employees or any affiliate of such organization [GEPA, Yes T 22. receipt of fe chool district will maintain procedures to minimize the time elapsing between deral grant funds by the school district and their disbursement by the school .F.R.
 Part 200.305).
+Yes •